khushi-b/Sudoku-Project/README.md

 # Sudoku-Project
-this project was designed to generate new sudoku games and solve user inputted games
+This project was designed to generate new sudoku games and solve user inputted games.
+Using a simple backtracking algorithm, the user can simply enter any unsolved sudoku board of there choice, and the alogrithm will solve and return a solved board.
+Using Java Swing, there is a home page, a difficulty page, and the game page.
+This makes it very easy for a user to navigate and play the game.